xiewu/teleport/rfd/0127-encrypted-session-recordings.md

   symmetric encryption of the recording data.
 - `Identity` and `Recipient` keys used by `age` to wrap and unwrap file keys.
   These are an asymmetric `X25519` keypair.
-- HSM/KMS-owned `RSA` keypairs used to wrap the `Identity` key.
-These allow the HSM or KMS keystore to "own" decryption without requiring proxy or host nodes to make encryption requests to the auth server.
+- HSM/KMS-owned `RSA` keypairs used to wrap and unwrap the `Identity` key.
+  "Wrapping" in the context of this document refers to software OAED encryption using `RSA` public keys and `SHA256` as the hashing function.
+"Unwrapping" refers to OAED decryption through integration with an HSM or KMS.
+Integrating with keystore backends in this way allows for proxy and host nodes to use the easily accessible `Recipient` key for encryption instead of requiring access to any of the key material managed by the keystore.

 ### Key Generation